The American West

 Las Vegas > Zion > Bryce Canyon > Page > Grand Canyon

-Zion is a spectacular place given how compact it is and accessibility to hiking trails, etc. It is only apron 2 hours from Las Vegas and the town of Springdale is at stone throw distance from the park’s entrance.
+Zion is a spectacular and intimate place given how compact it is and accessibility to hiking trails, etc. It is only approximately 2 hours from Las Vegas and the town of Springdale is at stone throw distance from the park’s entrance.
 Springdale has great options for lodging and food.
-Points to hit inside the park:
+Now for points to hit inside the park:

 - Angel’s landing: a 4-6 hour hike round trip, strenuous, mostly incline, and not only physically challenging but psychologically too.
 I skipped it at the time but plan on doing it once I return.

-- Human history museum: I never made it in to the museum; head towards the back looking west, the view is great.
+- Human history museum: I never made it inside the museum (you should); head towards the back looking west, the view is great with the West Temple towards the left.

 - Checkerboard Mesa and the entire drive towards the east entrance is almost an entirely different park, different climate, different topography and landscape.